Fassa Valley

 The Fassa Valley (Ladin: Fascia, Val di Fassa, Fassatal) is a valley in the Dolomites in Trentino, northern Italy.
-As an administrative valley community (Italian: Comunità di valle, German: Talgemeinschaft) of Trentino, it is called Region Comun General de Fascia.
+The valley composes an administrative valley community (Italian: Comunità di valle, German: Talgemeinschaft) of Trentino, known as Fascia (Ladin: Region Comun General de Fascia).

-The valley is the home of the Ladin community in Trentino, which make up the majority of the population.
+The valley is home to much of the Ladin community in Trentino, which makes up the majority of the valley's population.

 Municipalities

 The municipalities in the valley include (Ladin name):